viniciusmonteiro/tensorflowjs_html_simple_game/README.md

 Simple html game using tensorflowjs.

 # Game Instructions:
-+ Setup the game actions (move up, stop and move down) using the camera.
++ Setup the game actions (move up, stop and move down) using the camera to control the blue square.
 + Add at least 10 examples for each action.
 + Also, make sure that you provide different poses for each action.
 Be creative! :)
++ Start the game and avoid the obstacles controlling the blue square with your poses.

 # Demo Images: